viktordanov/jsonschema/README.md

 [![CI](https://img.shields.io/circleci/project/github/qri-io/jsonschema.svg?style=flat-square)](https://circleci.com/gh/qri-io/jsonschema)
 [![Go Report Card](https://goreportcard.com/badge/github.com/qri-io/jsonschema)](https://goreportcard.com/report/github.com/qri-io/jsonschema)

-golang implementation of the [JSON Schema Specification](http://json-schema.org/), which lets you write JSON that validates some other json.
+golang implementation of the [JSON Schema Specification](http://json-schema.org/), which lets you write JSON that validates some other jsoniter.
 Rad.

+# Fork information

+The standard `encoding/json` library has been swapped out for the much faster json-iterator.
+This is merely an experiment to how much the library benefits from that; in fact the tests are broken due to the differences in JSON formatting in the output (still correct, just different formatting which breaks tests)

 ### Package Features